linode/docs/docs/guides/platform/get-started/monitor-and-maintain-compute-instance/index.md

 modified_by:
   name: Linode
 published: 2012-08-22
-title: "Monitor and Maintain a Linode Compute Instance"
+title: "Monitor and Maintain a Compute Instance"
-h1_title: "Monitor and Maintain a Compute Instance"
+title_meta: "Monitor and Maintain a Linode Compute Instance"
-enable_h1: true
 image: monitor-and-maintain-your-server.png
 ---